snaqvi1990/naqvilab/index.md

   image="images/photo.jpg"
   link="research"
 %}

-Studies of both organismal development and genetic causes of human disease point to a critical role of gene expression _levels_ in both processes.
-A mechanistic underestanding of how such quantitative dosage effects lead to disease could lead to more precise, controlled therapies.
+We seek to understand the quantitative control of gene expression in development and the resulting "tipping points" in disease, knowledge that can lead to more precise, controlled therapies for a range of rare and common disorders.
 <br>
-Despite the prevalence of quantitative dosaage effects, experimental studies of gene function have largely used "on-off" tools.
-To address these goals, we combine functional genomics and computational modeling with stem cell-derived _in vitro_ models of development.
+ To achieve these goals, we combine highly quantitative perturbations with functional genomics and computational modeling using stem cell-derived _in vitro_ models of development.
 {:.center}